Guzaarish (film): Filming

 During the filming of the movie, Bhansali also choreographed some of the songs.
 He used to dance on the sets of Guzaarish at times to make the moves clear to his actors.
 Many times he broke into a dance himself to convey the steps that he had in mind.
 This took most of his crew by surprise.
 Pony Verma, who was the choreographer for most of the songs in the film, revealed that as soon as Bhansali conceived a song, he would send it to her and then sing it to her as well.
 During the shooting of the song, a singer and a guitarist were on the sets.
 The choreography took place to the accompaniment of live guitar strings and song.
 According to Verma, this novel way of functioning had enhanced the appeal of the song.
-She added that when "... the song is playing live, you pick up a lot.
-She also acknowledged the efforts put in by the lead actress Aishwarya Rai, with whom she had frequent discussion about the feel of the song.
+She added that when "... the song is playing live, you pick up a lot."
+She also acknowledged the efforts put in by the lead actress Aishwarya Rai Bachchan, with whom she had frequent discussion about the feel of the song.

 The third schedule of the film began on 30 October 2009.
 The grueling schedule lasted till January 2010, at the city's Mehboob Studios.
 Rumours had it that during the filming of the movie, Bhansali and Roshan got into a tiff over the excessive use of English in the movie.
 Roshan, whose previous film Kites was also blamed for having non-Hindi dialogues, did not want to take a risk and lessen Guzaarishs appeal.
 Though there were no comments from either of them, it was learned that the issue was finally sorted out.
 Bhansali himself put all speculation to rest saying that ".. we (Hrithik Roshan and himself) were actually singing along quite happily."

 The final schedule of the movie was shot in Yashraj Studios from 21 February 2010.
 Bhansali found that on the other sets where he had shot the film, he was being frequently disturbed by guests, which prevented him from providing the full concentration which the movie demanded.
 According to the crew "..Yash Raj Studios was not only classy and had all the facilities but it also doesn't allow guests to come in."
 Taking these factors into consideration Bhansali decided to bury the hatchet with Aditya Chopra over a film title and started shooting in the studios.
-The schedule included a spontaneous dance song with Aishwarya Rai, choreographed by Bhansali himself.
+The schedule included a spontaneous dance song with Aishwarya Rai Bachchan, choreographed by Bhansali himself.